Who can apply for a CASA issued ASIC?

 - confirm that the ASIC applicant is a current student with the Part 141 organisation (it must name the organisation) who requires frequent access to a designated security airport for the purposes of flight training.

 If you are not eligible for a CASA issued ASIC you may find that you can apply for an ASIC from another issuing body.
-A list of issuing bodies can be found at Department of Infrastructure and Regional Development website.
+A list of issuing bodies can be found at Department of Infrastructure, Regional Development and Cities website.